 Hydroxychloroquine may cause impair your reactions and cause blurred vision.
-Avoid driving a vehicle or performing hazardous activity until you know this medicine’s effect on you.
+Avoid driving a vehicle or performing hazardous activities until you know this medicine’s effect on you.

 Avoid taking Kaopectate (kaolin-pectate) or antacid within four hours before or after you take hydroxychloroquine.